criblio/cribl-lookup-manager/README.md

 5. **Deploy** (for Stream/Edge only):
    - Click "Deploy" to push changes to workers
    - Deployment is selective - only deploys the transferred lookup

+### Bulk Transfer (Multiple Lookups to Multiple Targets)

+1. **Select Source**:
+   - Choose API type and worker group
+   - Use checkboxes to select multiple lookup files
+   - Use "Select All" / "Deselect All" for quick selection

+2. **Select Targets**:
+   - Choose target API type
+   - Use checkboxes to select multiple target worker groups or fleets
+   - Use "Select All" / "Deselect All" for quick selection

+3. **Configure Lookup Types** (Optional):
+   - Click the disk/memory icon next to each selected lookup to override the default type
+   - Each lookup can have its own type setting (disk-based or memory-based)

+4. **Transfer**:
+   - Click "Transfer" button
+   - Watch the progress indicator showing current operation (e.g., "3/12")
+   - The commit message automatically reflects the bulk operation details

+5. **Deploy**:
+   - After bulk transfer completes, click "Deploy" to push all changes
+   - All transferred lookups are deployed to their respective targets

 ### Handling Type Conflicts